ISUgenomics/2021_workshop_transcriptomics/Notebook_Mou/01a_Methods_Summary.md

 7. Made volcano plot of all genes to see a big picture of proportion of not differentially regulated genes vs up- or down-regulated genes
 ![](results/Bee_AllGenes_VolcanoPlot.png)<!-- -->

-8. Made heatmap of bee count matrix
+8. Made heatmap of bee count matrix of first 20 genes with highest counts
 ![](results/Bee_HeatmapOfCountMatrix.png)<!-- -->

 9. Made heatmap of bee sample-to-sample distances